 Due to the massive amounts of Ho Yay between Steve and Bucky, the pairing has somewhat begun to unseat the popularity of the widespread post-Avengers Steve/Tony ship, to some Tumblr discontent.

-They Wasted a Perfectly Good Character: Some fans believe that while still a central part of the plot, the titular Winter Soldier is very much Out of Focus for most of the story.
+Some fans believe that while still a central part of the plot, the titular Winter Soldier is very much Out of Focus for most of the story.
 In the source material, the Winter Soldier's identity and background are subject to more scrutiny and tied more heavily into the plot.
 Almost all of it, including his ties to Black Widow, make no appearance in the film (though due to the MCU's time compression—Widow is much older in the comics—there might not even be a connection at all).
 The acting and design are dead on, but not much is done with the character in order to focus on Alexander Pierce.
 Still, the film does a good job of setting up possible appearances for future installments, along with the possibility of exploring his past and character in more detail in the sequel.
+This would mirror the comic story, where Bucky only has his memories restored via Cosmic Cube in the twelfth, final issue of the opening Winter Soldier epic, much like Bucky only realises who he is in the primary stinger of the film.
+Brubaker then spent the better part of his run with Bucky tentatively on the sidelines before the death of a certain character..

 Sharon, a huge figure in the source mythos, also receives far too little focus.
 Though, like the Winter Soldier, it's likely she will feature in future films.

-Win Back the Crowd: Both Iron Man 3 and Thor: The Dark World received mixed reviews from both critics and fans alike, having some people wonder if the MCU had lost a step or two.
-Winter Soldier came along and renewed their faith.
-It's worth noting that Iron Man 3 and Thor: The Dark World still did well at the box office, with the former grossing a billion dollars world wide.
+Win Back the Crowd: While both Iron Man 3 and Thor: The Dark World were box office hits, with the former grossing a billions dollars worldwide, they received mixed reviews from both critics and fans alike, leaving some people to wonder if the MCU had lost a step or two.
+Then Winter Soldier came along and renewed their faith.